La Maison du Gruyère

 Add other activities to your trip to La Maison du Gruyère

-The medieval town of Gruyères can be reached in a 15-minute hike from the cheese factory.
-You can visit the castle there, or enjoy even more Swiss delicacies in tea rooms and confectioneries.
-The chocolate factory of Maison Cailler in nearby Broc can be visited too.
+The medieval town Gruyères can be reached in a 15-minute hike from the cheese factory.
+You can visit the castle there, or enjoy more Swiss delicacies in tea rooms and confectioneries.
+The chocolate factory Maison Cailler in nearby Broc can be visited too.

-If you’re interested in the region’s historical connection to dairy, you may want to walk (part of) the dairy and cheese hiking route.
+If you’re interested in the region’s historical connection to dairy, you can walk (part of) the dairy and cheese hiking route.